vitorpereiraa/master-thesis/README.md

 # README #

-*TMDEI Dissertation  LaTeX Template - Version 0.1 (Dec/2015)*
+*TMDEI Dissertation  LaTeX Template*

 This template explains the main formatting rules to apply to a Master Dissertation work for TMDEI, of the MSc in Computer Engineering of the Computer Engineering Department (DEI) of the School of Engineering (ISEP) of the Polytechnic of Porto (IPP).

-**You can fork this repository to make your own dissertation based on this template.**
+**You can fork [this repository](https://github.com/MEI-ISEP/tmdei-dissertation-template) to make your own dissertation based on this template.**

-This template is based on MastersDoctoralThesis version 1.2 by Vel (vel@latextemplates.com) and Johannes Böttcher, downloaded from [LaTeXTemplates](http://www.LaTeXTemplates.com) in November/2015.
+Based on MastersDoctoralThesis version 1.2 by Vel (vel@latextemplates.com) and Johannes Böttcher, downloaded from [LaTeXTemplates](http://www.LaTeXTemplates.com) in November/2015.
 Adapted to TMDEI/ISEP style (Dec/2015) by Nuno Pereira and Paulo Baltarejo (DEI/ISEP).

+## Also on Overleaf (recommended for Windows users) ##

+"Overleaf is an online LaTeX and Rich Text collaborative writing and publishing tool that makes the whole process of writing, editing and publishing scientific documents much quicker and easier".

+This template is also available as a [template at Overleaf](https://www.overleaf.com/latex/templates/dissertation-template-for-the-msc-in-computer-engineering-dei-isep/dtvkwwtwzccc).

 ## How do I get set up? ##